 We will provide two pick-up locations for 2019, Milwaukie Cafe in Milwaukie and the Planet Repair Institute in Sellwood near the New Seasons.
 Shareholders will be able to pick up their produce at the designated location each Saturday morning.
 This form of farmer-community relationship, known as Community Supported Agriculture, allows you to get the freshest food possible at a low price, because you are buying direct.
 We, the farmers, benefit in receiving payment up front to cover production costs, and you, the shareholder, get to know your farmers, our practices, the land, and have opportunities to volunteer a handful of times throughout the CSA season.

-Shareholders are asked to volunteer at least 4 times over the growing season, generally at our Friday work parties between 7:30am and 9:30am for harvest and between 10-2 for farm tending (occasional weekend work parties will enable shareholders with a M-F work schedule to participate as well).
+Shareholders are encouraged to volunteer a few times over the growing season, generally at our Friday morning work parties, and occasional Saturdays, to develop a closer connection to the source of your food and help with farm tasks.
 Through your participation, you are able to gain gardening skills and build community while you help support the best way to get access to healthy food!
-Sales from the CSA support the non-profit mission of Jean's Farm in providing learning facilities and opportunities for youth and families through our on-site educational programs and teacher trainings.

 About the farmers:

 Matt Bibeau has been working in the field of garden-based education since 2005 and has taken roles growing food, coordinating the farm's educational programs and co-teaching workshops and trainings for adults.
-In making the transition to include a limited number of CSA shares this year, Matt is excited to help families in the Johnson Creek area gain access to affordable, healthy food.
+In making the transition to CSA farming in 2016, Matt is excited to help families in the Johnson Creek area gain access to affordable, healthy food.